Diabetic Diet Food List (With Tables)

 When it comes to diet, people with diabetes have to be extremely careful about what they eat.

-Eating the wrong diet can influence blood sugar levels, weight, and even cardiovascular health.
+The wrong diet can influence blood sugar levels, weight, and cardiovascular health.
 A person living with diabetes needs to know their limit.

 They also need to know the most nutritious diet that will manage their diabetes without causing any adverse effects on their health.

-Going to the grocery store with a checklist of what you need, will save money and prevent food waste.
+Going to the grocery store with a checklist will save money and prevent food waste.
 So, what do you need to include in our list?
 Your diabetic diet food list should include:

 • Proteins